-The alarm system will sound the following alarms when triggered:
+The alarm system will give the following alarms when triggered:

-• The vehicle's horn will sound, dome light illuminates (only when the dome light switch is in the "Door" position) and the turn signal lights will flash for 30 seconds.
+• The vehicle's horn will sound, the turn signal lights will flash for 30 seconds and the dome light illuminates (only when the dome light switch is in the "DOOR" position).

-• If any door (or the rear gate/trunk lid) remains open after the 30-second period, the horn will continue to sound for a maximum of 3 minutes.
-If the door (or the rear gate/trunk lid) is closed while the horn is sounding, the horn will stop sounding with a delay of up to 30 seconds.
+• If any door or the rear gate remains

+open after the 30-second period, the horn will continue to sound for a maximum of 3 minutes.
+If the door or the rear gate is closed while the horn is sounding, the horn will stop sounding with a delay of up to 30 seconds.